Chasing the light: Shadowing, collimation, and the super-Eddington growth of infant black holes in JWST broad-line AGNs: Self-illumination effect

-The shadow boundary depends on both the radial distance and the azimuthal angle.
-The shadow forms a sector-like pattern, where points near the line of sight are more likely to be in shadow, while points farther away (near $\varphi=90^\circ$ or $\varphi=180^\circ$) are more likely to remain visible (see Figure {\ref{fig:tori}).

-\section{Self-Illumination Effect}
+{\it Local visibility.} A surface element can contribute to the observed flux only if it faces the observer,

+{\it Global shadowing.} Even if Eq.~(\ref{eq:local_vis}) holds, the line of sight may intersect another portion of the funnel surface.
+To formalize this, we distinguish between the inner funnel ($r_{\rm in} < r < r_{\rm max}$, where $h'>0$) and the outer hump ($r > r_{\rm max}$, where $h'<0$).
+For the geometries considered here, global shadowing is relevant only for points on the far-side inner funnel.
+Introduce sky-plane coordinates $(X,Y,Z)$ obtained by a rotation about the $y$ axis,

+with $X$ increasing toward the observer.
+For a given $Y$-slice of the projected image, define the local horizon by the tangent point $P_0(Y)$ on the surface such that

+Let $Z_0(Y)$ and $X_0(Y)$ be the projected height and line-of-sight coordinate of this tangent point (often located near $r_{\rm max}$).
+The shadowing condition applies to the far side of the inner funnel ($X<X_0$); points with $X>X_0$ lie in the foreground and are not occulted by the surface at the same $Y$.
+Thus, a point $P=(r,\varphi)$ is globally visible if it lies on the outer hump, or if it lies on the inner funnel and satisfies

+where the right-hand side is the height of the shadow ray cast from $P_0$ toward the observer evaluated at the $x$-coordinate of $P$, and $(r_0,\varphi_0)$ is determined by Eq.~(\ref{eq:tangent_conditions}) at the same impact parameter $Y=r\sin\varphi$.
+We note that the full curvilinear horizon defined here differs from a planar approximation (constant $r_0$) primarily in the outer wings of the projected image (large $|Y|$).
+In these regions, however, $\hat n\cdot\hat N$ is typically small because the surface becomes nearly tangent to the line of sight.
+Consequently, the deviations introduced by the planar approximation are negligible, affecting the integrated fluxes by only a few percent for the parameters considered here.

+\section{Self-illumination effect}

-Photons emitted within the funnel will in general scatter many times before escaping either to infinity or falling down into the hole.
-Every area element within the funnel will see incoming radiation that must be included in the balance of forces \citep{Sikora1981,Madau1988} in order to get the correct angle-averaged radiation luminosity.
-Here, we shall assume an empty funnel in which radiation is scattered off isotropically without modifying the local thermal state of the emitting material.
-The balance of forces normal to the surface is now given by the implicit integral equation:
+Photons emitted within the funnel can scatter multiple times before escaping or being captured.
+Each surface element therefore receives nonlocal radiation from other visible elements, and this self-illumination must be included in the normal force balance \citep{Sikora1981,Madau1988}.
+We assume an empty funnel in which incident radiation is scattered isotropically (no absorption and no change in the local thermal state).
+For an isotropic phase function, the scattered intensity associated with an incident normal flux is \(F_{\rm in}^N/\pi\).
+The normal radiative equilibrium condition is